 Flights to both countries are comparable as you can reach Paris or Rome on direct flights from most major cities in North America.
 Both France and Italy are among the most popular destinations in the world, so one country doesn’t get short shrift when it comes to international airfare.

 Let’s not even try to determine a winner here.
 France and Italy both have some of the world’s most famous sites.
-A simple rundown of each country’s most famous highlights shows their respective wealth of treasures to be discovered on a European vacation.
+A simple rundown of each country’s most famous highlights shows their respective wealth of treasures to be discovered.

 France has Paris with Notre Dame, the Eiffel Tower, the Louvre, the Arc de Triomphe, Sacre Coeur, and countless other world-class landmarks.
 It also has Versailles, just outside Paris.
 It has the region of Normandy, with its rugged coastline, the island castle of Mont Saint-Michel, and towns holding treasures like the Bayeaux Tapestry.
 Is has Marseilles and the Cote d’Azur and the cliffs of Brittany and Bordeaux and the picturesque villages of Provence as well as the Pont du Gard Roman aqueduct and the Palais des Papes in Avignon and the Cite de Carcassonne, with its incredible medieval castle.
 France is not lacking for world-class monuments.